• Skip to primary navigation

 What’s the pricing at Daiso?

-Items without a price tag are $1.75, which included many items throughout the store.
+UPDATE: Items without a price tag are now $2.25, which includes many items throughout the store.
+(Previously, the price was $1.75.)

 If you’re still not sure, just watch the price at checkout.
 If it’s more than what you want to spend, simply have it taken off your order.
 No need to be embarrassed or guilted into buying it just because it was in your basket.